 The Allied Forces advanced slowly.
 The ground forces had to drive north over a narrow two-lane road.
 Under constant fire by German soldiers, they called the route ‘Hell’s Highway'.
 On 20 September 1944, despite heavy German resistance, the Allies managed to capture the bridges across the Waal in Nijmegen.
 This success came at a high price with countless soldiers paying with their lives during the heroic Waal crossing.

 Veterans still walk the ‘Sunset March’ every day in honor of the Allied soldiers.
 When the first couple of street lights on ‘De Oversteek’ city bridge light up, veterans walk across the bridge keeping time with the lights.
 The WWII information center overlooking the bridge opened in Nijmegen in 2019.
-The National Liberation Museum 1944-1945 near Groesbeek is also a must-see when visiting Nijmegen.
+The Freedom Museum near Groesbeek is also a must-see when visiting Nijmegen.
 This is where the 82nd Airborne Division started its move on Nijmegen in September 1944, and this area also witnessed the launch of Operation Veritable just a few months later in February.
 The museum brings all this past to life using the most advanced technology.

 The ‘bridge too far’: Arnhem

 Operation Market Garden was terminated on 25 September 1944.
 Even the assistance of the Polish First Independent Parachute Brigade proved futile.
 Sadly, the Allied Forces did not manage to capture the last bridge near Arnhem.
 Arnhem quite literally proved to be ‘a bridge to far’.
 More than 1,750 Allied soldiers who were killed during Operation Market Garden lie buried at the Airborne Cemetery in Oosterbeek.
 They are honored every year on the first Sunday after 17 September.